 On successful completion of the course, students will be awarded a BA (Hons) Social Work and be eligible to apply for registration with Social Work England.
-Students who leave the course early may be eligible for a Diploma of Higher Education Social Studies on successful completion of 240 credits including all mandatory modules at levels 4 and 5, or a Certificate of Higher Education on successful completion of 120 credits including all mandatory modules at levels 4.
+Students who leave the course early may be eligible for BA Social Studies on successful completion of mandatory modules at levels 4 and 5 and 60 credits at level 6, a Diploma of Higher Education Social Studies on successful completion of 240 credits including all mandatory modules at levels 4 and 5, or a Certificate of Higher Education Social Studies on successful completion of 120 credits including all mandatory modules at levels 4.